 If you want to take your written blog to the next level, consider video blogging, or vlogging.
 With vlogging, you can give your fans a whole new perspective on your message.

-To make the most of your vlog, you need a high-quality vlogging camera that’s easy to use.
+To make the most of your video blog, you need a high-quality camera that’s easy to use.
 Although any digital camera or smartphone camera can shoot vlog-worthy video, vlogging cameras have specific features that simplify the process.

 As you study these cameras, you might be a little surprised to learn that many digital cameras also work well as vlogging cameras.
-In fact, you may already be using a digital camera for vlogging.
-However, there are a few features that set the best vlogging cameras apart from the competition, features that can make your video easier to shoot and your vlog really stand out.
+In fact, you may already be using a digital camera for your videos.
+However, there are a few features that set the best vlogging cameras apart from the competition, features that can make your video easier to shoot and your channel really stand out.

 Audio recording: A vlogging camera has a simple microphone built into the case, so you can easily record audio when you’re near the camera.
 Look for a model that has a port for plugging in an external microphone for those times when you’re standing far away from the camera.